 Marmalade is my all-time favorite jam.
 I have always enjoyed it even as a kid.
-Though we did not make jams or fruit preserves at home because it was not the culture to do so in Malaysia, we had a variety of imported ones to choose from.
-When it came to marmalade, there was only one type that Mom bought – Chivers English Marmalade.
+Though we did not make jams or fruit preserves at home, we had a variety of imported ones to choose from.
+When it came to marmalade, Mom only bought one type and that is – Chivers Olde English Marmalade.
 IMHO, it is the best marmalade out there.
 I especially love the thick cut version which has a slight bitter after taste.

 Marmalade is not only delicious on toast.
-I use it for cooking as well.
-It combines wonderfully with pork and this Lavender Spiced Pork Chops and Sweet Potatoes with Marmalade Glaze is a dish worth trying.
+It is also great in cooking.
+It combines especially well with pork and this Lavender Spiced Pork Chops and Sweet Potatoes with Marmalade Glaze is a dish that is definitely worth trying.

-Those of you who are fans on Facebook know that I recently visited England.
-While visiting a National Trust manor out there I bought this English Traditional Recipes cookbook at the gift store.
-It is a delightful cookbook with many wonderful recipes I hope to try in the days ahead.
-Of course the first recipe that caught my eye was this lovely Marmalade Tea Cake.
+Many of you who are fans on my Facebook page know that I recently visited England.
+During a visit to a National Trust manor, I bought this English Traditional Recipes cookbook at the gift shop.
+It is a delightful cookbook with many wonderful recipes I would love to try in the days ahead.
+The first recipe though that caught my eye was this lovely Marmalade Tea Cake.
 It is a very fragrant and fine textured cake perfect with a cup of tea.

 - 2 cups (300g) all-purpose flour